bkrpub/EngineRoom/README.markdown

   EngineRoom (mostly the LogPoints part) has support for embedding itself in a project.
-This is useful if you build a framework which profits from configurable logging, but you don't know if the final application will link use EngineRoom.
+This is useful if you build a framework which profits from configurable logging, but you don't know if the final application will use EngineRoom too.
 You can build your framework so that it embeds a copy of LogPoints (using symbol prefixes).
 At runtime, it will check if the host application is linked against EngineRoom.
   If so, it will use that version (and its configuration), otherwise it falls back to its own copy.

-  For an example see [AFCache](https://github.com/artifacts/AFCache), a feature-rich embeddable HTTP cache for iOS and OSX applications.
+  This feature was just born and is not yet documented, for an example see [AFCache](https://github.com/artifacts/AFCache), a feature-rich embeddable HTTP cache for iOS and OSX applications.
   The embed feature is still steaming from the presses.
   To use it with AFCache, checkout AFCache and EngineRoom at the same directory level, use a shared build directory, drag the AFCache Project into your project and then proceed as described under "Usage" but use the AFCache-EngineRoom target.

 ## Usage